Ariana Grande responds after arena bombing: 'I am so so sorry'

 "We mourn the lives of children and loved ones taken by this cowardly act," he added.
 "We are thankful for the selfless service tonight of Manchester's first responders, who rushed towards danger to help save lives."

 The culprit behind the bombing was killed in the attack after detonating the improvised explosive device, authorities said.
-He has not been identified.
+He was identified Tuesday as 22-year-old Salman Abedi, who sources told NBC News had a British passport.
 The suspect set off the bomb near one of the venue's exits as the predominantly younger crowd let out of the arena around 10:30 p.m. local time.

 The chaos set off a night of distress for parents who spent hours frantically searching for their children missing after the attack.